César A. Amigó

 César Alfredo "Amigó" Aguilar (born August 23, 1981) is a Mexican film producer, screenwriter, director, cinematographer, actor, and founder of Oscuro Deseo Producciones.
-He is known as the creator of the film series Serial Comic, and as a screenwriter of the shortfilms Sesiones and the critically acclaimed Un aliado en el tiempo (An ally in time).
-He is also a make-up artist known for his work on Sus satánicas majestades.
+He is known as the creator of the film series Serial Comic, and as a screenwriter of the short films Sesiones and the critically acclaimed Un aliado en el tiempo (An ally in time).
+He is a make-up artist known for his work on Sus satánicas majestades.

 Career

-Amigó's first job in the movie business was when he was 18 and worked as a PA for producer Cecilia Sagredo's Mœnia music video No dices más.
-During his sophomore year at college, he teamed with Miguel A. Reina to write a feature film treatment, the treatment was the basis for Sesiones.
-Amigó's first produced shortfilm, which starred Omar Zurita and Mónica Galván.
-He followed that up with Mi vida en frenesí, starring Josefina Gómez Maganda, and Reflexiones.
+Amigó's first job in the movie business came at age 18l He worked as a PA for producer Cecilia Sagredo's Mœnia music video No dices más.
+During his sophomore college year, he teamed with Miguel A. Reina to write a feature film treatment, which formed the basis for Sesiones.
+Amigó's first produced short film, which starred Omar Zurita and Mónica Galván.
+He followed with Mi vida en frenesí, starring Josefina Gómez Maganda, and Reflexiones.

 Amigó collaborated with producer Heissel Domínguez on the 2008 film, Un aliado en el tiempo.
-Next year, he made his first foray into television with Capadocia, which was broadcast on HBO, serving as the show's co-cinematographer (with Alberto Anaya and Martín Boege).
-Under his production company, Oscuro Deseo Producciones, Amigó wrote and directed Serial Comic No.1: Fijación, prelude to film series Serial Comic.
-He also served as make-up artist of Sergio García Michel's Sus satánicas majestades and actor in Sergio Tovar Velarde's Infinito.
-On the other hand, Amigó has photographed various shortfilms for many film directors.
+In 2009, he made his first foray into television with Capadocia, which was broadcast on HBO, serving as the show's co-cinematographer (with Alberto Anaya and Martín Boege).
+Under his production company, Oscuro Deseo Producciones, Amigó wrote and directed Serial Comic No.1: Fijación, a prelude to film series Serial Comic.
+He served as make-up artist of Sergio García Michel's Sus satánicas majestades and actor in Sergio Tovar Velarde's Infinito.
+Amigó has photographed short films for many film directors.

-Amigó's unknown skill is acting, contribute in the past in many film and TV projects, including Richard Shepard's The Matador, Russell Mulcahy's Resident Evil: Extinction and Pete Travis's Vantage Point, among others.
+Amigó's unrecognized skill is acting.
+He contributed to film and TV projects, including Richard Shepard's The Matador, Russell Mulcahy's Resident Evil: Extinction and Pete Travis's Vantage Point, among others.

-Amigós worked in the Gustavo Alatriste's project Detrás de la luna (Behind the moon).
+Amigós worked on Gustavo Alatriste's project Detrás de la luna (Behind the moon).